Capacitary Muckenhoupt Weights and Weighted Norm Inequalities for Hardy-Littlewood Maximal Operators: Preliminaries and Fundamental Tools

 and, for any $m\in\nn$, we have $w_m\in \ca_{p,\delta}$ for all $p\in[1,\fz)$.
 Now, for any $k\in\zz$, let

 Then by Remark $\ref{them-0919-3}$, we find that

 which tends to infinity as $m\to\infty$ due to $0<\dz<n$.
 Hence, there is no constant $K$ satisfying \eqref{eq416-1} for $\delta\in(0,n)$.

-\item[(ii)] The reason why \eqref{eq416-1} does not hold uniformly for weights $w$ in the case $\delta\in(0,n)$ seems to be the lack of the Fubini theorem in the framework of Choquet integrals with respect to Hausdorff contents.
+\item[(ii)] The reason why \eqref{eq416-1} does not hold uniformly for weights $w$ in the case $\delta\in(0,n)$ seems to be the lack of Fubini's theorem in the framework of Choquet integrals with respect to Hausdorff contents.
 To better understand this, we construct the following counterexample.

 \textbf{Counterexample 2}.
 For $n=1$, let $\delta\in(0,1)$ and $\beta\in(0,1]$.
 For any $m\in \nn$, let $E_{m,k}=(\frac{k-1}{m}, \frac{k}{m}]$, $\forall\, k\in \{1, 2,\dots, m\}$, and, for any $x\in\mathbb R$, let